"I'm honored to be chosen by the NEA to receive the Jazz Master Fellowship Award and join the illustrious alumni who have received this award."

 Bobby Hutcherson: At first, he was really good friends with Billy Mitchell, who I went to New York with.
 And when I first got to New York, Billy took me over to his house because Milt used to cook and play pool.
 So we went over to Milt's house and Milt played Billy a game of pool and then Milt was cooking lunch.
 And so we all sat down and had lunch.
 I was scared to death to talk to him, and Milt would hardly talk to me because I was this young teenager and I would always hug him.

 But as time started going, next thing I knew, "Hey, Hutch.
 Come on, let's play."
 One time, we were doing a thing together on a boat and we were going to play together in the bow of the boat and a storm came up.
-And they forgot to lock the wheels on the vibraphone.
+They forgot to lock the wheels on the vibraphone.
 So there's two vibraphones there and the place was just filled.
-And Hank Jones is playing piano and everybody's got a camera.
+Hank Jones is playing piano, and everybody's got a camera.
 So the storm gets worse and Milt turns to me and he said, "Hey, Hutch.
-What you want to play? " I said "How about 'Just Friends? '" He said, "That's a good one, Hutch.
-Let's play 'Just Friends. '" So we hit the first note and just as we hit the first note, the boat hit a wave and when it did like that, both vibraphones rolled away, and everybody started laughing.
+What you want to play? " I said, "How about 'Just Friends? '" He said, "That's a good one, Hutch.
+Let's play 'Just Friends.'"
+So we hit the first note and just as we hit the first note, the boat hit a wave and when it did, both vibraphones rolled away, and everybody started laughing.
 And Milt, who was very fast at things, Milt turned to me and said, "Don't worry, Hutch.
 They're going to roll back on the wave, when the wave hits."
 He said, "So just stand here.
 They're going to come back."
 And sure enough, here come the two vibraphones getting ready to roll back, and Milt yells at me, he said, "Get ready.
 Get ready.
 Here they come!"
 And so I said "Okay."
-And as it came past, it came past too fast for me and Milt yells out "Strike one."
+And as it came past, it came past too fast for me, and Milt yells out "Strike one."
 And the people just were dying laughing.
 It was so funny.